shotover/shotover-proxy/docs/user-guide/configuration.md

 ### observability_interface

-Defines the interface and port for shotover's observability interface.
+Defines the interface and port for Shotover's observability interface.
 This interface will serve Prometheus metrics from `/metrics` and allow you to configure log levels and filters at `/filter`.
 Configured as a string in the format of `127.0.0.1:8080` for IPV4 addresses or `[2001:db8::1]:8080` for IPV6 addresses.

 ## topology.yaml

-The topology file is currently the primary method for defining how shotover behaves.
+The topology file is currently the primary method for defining how Shotover behaves.
 Within the topology file you can configure sources, transforms and transform chains.

-The below documentation shows you what each section does and runs through an entire example of a shotover configuration file.
+The below documentation shows you what each section does and runs through an entire example of a Shotover configuration file.

 ### `sources`